 Project Name: Heritage Destination Development – Blyth

-Blyth is best known for the Blyth Festival, a professional repertory theatre that reflects the culture and concerns of the people of southwestern Ontario and beyond.
-By specializing in the production and promotion of Canadian plays and playwrights, it has given a voice to Canadian artists that has resulted in a provincially significant theatre and made Blyth a gem destination in Ontario.
+The village is best known for the Blyth Festival, a professional theatre company that has been celebrating rural culture and stories since 1975.
+By specializing in the production and promotion of Canadian plays and playwrights, it has given voice to Canadian artists for almost half a century.

-Finally, of note is the private investment, worth more than $20 million, from the Sparling Family in the destination, in Cowbell Brewing.
-Opening in the summer of 2017, it will include a state-of-the-art 50HL closed-loop brewhouse with indoor and outdoor seating for over 216, private dining and meeting spaces, and an outdoor entertainment venue for live music, culture, and athletic events.
+Of note is the private investment in the destination by Cowbell Brewing Company.
+Opened in the summer of 2017, their operations include a state-of-the-art 50-hectolitre closed-loop brewhouse with indoor and outdoor seating for more than 216 guests, private dining and meeting spaces, and an outdoor entertainment venue for live music, culture and athletic events.